310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 This is the *Basketball* club’s farewell party, so let’s play basketball!

 Fuhaha!
-You should also change into your uniforms and join us!
+You guys should also change into your uniforms and join us!
 Let’s have a final showdown!
 Come on now, let me feel your growth firsthand…☆
 {% endbubble %}

 {% bubble Midori sad2 %}